-To improve your relationships with stakeholders, give them more than one way to provide feedback.
+Another way to improve your stakeholder engagement is to give them more than one way to provide feedback.
 Stakeholders want the opportunity to voice their opinions and this needs to be easy and accessible for them.

 Online engagement, such as e-surveys, can help lower barriers to engagement by increasing accessibility, but some stakeholders might have unreliable internet access or may not be particularly tech-savvy.
 In-person meetings require more time, but also offer both you and the stakeholder the opportunity to learn more about each other's needs.
-Body language and tone of voice are two things that can't be expressed online through text boxes and multiple-choice lists.
-Try connecting with a resistant stakeholder in person rather than relying on their online feedback so that issues can be resolved with limited misunderstanding from both parties.
+Body language and tone of voice are two things that can't be expressed online through survey text boxes and multiple-choice questions.
+Try connecting with a resistant stakeholder in person rather than relying on their online feedback so that issues can be resolved with limited misunderstandings.

 8. Involve Rather Than Inform – Or Better Yet, Collaborate and Create Together

-If you haven’t seen the IAP2 spectrum for public participation you should check it out.
+Simply informing stakeholders of your plans is often no longer sufficient and can result in costly problems further down the line.
+If you aren't familiar with the IAP2 spectrum for public participation, you should check it out.
 It was designed to assist in the selection of the level of participation that defines the public's role in any public participation process but can be used as a guide for stakeholder engagement projects large and small.
 It is beneficial to keep the spectrum in mind when developing an engagement plan.
-Simply informing stakeholders of your plans is often no longer sufficient and can result in costly problems further down the line.

-Our Partner Program includes companies working across North America that have a solid track record in developing well-rounded stakeholder engagement/consultation plans that don’t just communicate project information but truly engage stakeholders while working towards overall outcomes.
+The Jambo Partner Community includes companies that have a solid track record in developing well-rounded stakeholder engagement plans that don’t just communicate project information but truly engage stakeholders while working towards overall outcomes.
 Contact us for an approved list of Jambo Partners.